Edward Wild (neuroscientist)

-Edward Wild, also known as Ed Wild, is a British neurologist and neuroscientist in the field of Huntington's disease and advocate for scientific outreach to the public.
+Edward John Wild (born 1978), also known as Ed Wild, is a British neurologist and neuroscientist in the field of Huntington's disease and an advocate for scientific outreach to the public.
 He co-founded the Huntington's research news platform HDBuzz in 2010.
-He is a professor of neurology at UCL Institute of Neurology and is an associate director of the UCL Huntington's Disease Centre.
+He is Professor of Neurology at UCL Institute of Neurology and is an associate director of the UCL Huntington's Disease Centre.
 He is also a consultant neurologist at the National Hospital for Neurology and Neurosurgery in London.